C Concierge Documentation

 • Login: Google OAuth (/auth/callback) and Facebook Login (/auth/facebook/callback).
 Same tenant gets linked to both providers if their email matches.

-• Session: 7-day HttpOnly cookie; CSRF via double-submit cookie checked on every POST/PUT/DELETE under /admin.
+• Session: 7-day HttpOnly cookie; CSRF via double-submit cookie checked on every POST/PUT/DELETE under /dashboard.

 • Management panel: /manage/* protected by Cloudflare Access (verifies the Cf-Access-Jwt-Assertion header against the team's JWKS).